ikukonakano/DH110/README.md

 ## Wireframe and Graphic Design Element Variations

+[Note: some of my tasks and information was edited based on feedback from the professor so the past sections may reflect different research questions and objectives than the ones at hand.]

 After getting into the perspective of potential users, I then began to draft the wireframes of my prototype.
 This allowed me to generate fast designs to test on users without investing too much time into details of the prototype (e.g. colors and shapes).

 I developed my wireframe based off of the core functionality I hoped for this program to acheive: sharing, finding, and learning.